Periodontal Treatment in Apex, NC

 To avoid gum disease, a regular oral hygiene routine is essential.
 Brushing, flossing, and regular dental cleanings are the way to go if you are trying to keep your gums healthy.
 Each person is different, and we treat them on an individual basis to keep each one of our patients healthy.
 Together, we can tackle gum disease and restore your health.

 You may notice that we take measurements of your gums at your routine dental exam and teeth cleaning.
 Numbers like one, two, and three are all normal measurements.
 Numbers higher than three indicate a problem.
 What we are measuring is the pocketing between your gums and teeth.
 Your gums should tightly hug your teeth.
 This keeps out bacteria and decay beneath your gum line.

 Higher numbers indicate inflammation.
 The higher the number, the more serious your condition.
 Other symptoms of gum disease include bleeding when you brush or floss your teeth, painful gums, redness, and tooth mobility.

 Failure to address gum disease will likely result in tooth loss and other serious health issues.

-Treating Gum Disease in Apex, NC
+Gum Disease Treatment in Apex

 In the beginning stages, gum disease is often reversible.
 By cleaning your teeth thoroughly, reviewing your home care routine, and scheduling regular dental appointments, we can restore the health of your gum tissue.